heremaps/naksha/here-naksha-lib-jbon/JBON.md

 ## Introduction
 JBON is a shortcut for Java Binary Object Notation.
 In this binary format all values are stored as objects in a tree like structure that can be navigated quickly, but is at the same time very small.

-As the format name indicates already, this format is object-oriented.
-All JBON elements are derived from the virtual **JBON object**.
-This base-type (and therefore all others too) always starts with a type-byte.
-It identifies the type of the object and therefore allows to identify the binary size and other attributes.
+As the format name indicates, this format is object-oriented.
+All JBON elements are encoded using **units**.
+All **units** always starts with a type-byte.
+It identifies the type of the unit and therefore allows to identify the binary size and other attributes.
+Each unit can contain subunits, for example, a string contains unicode code-points, a map contains map-entries aso..

 The top most two bit of the type-byte selects the type-encoding itself:

-- `1ttt_vvvv`: One of the eight primary value types with a 4-bit value parameter.
+- `1ttt_vvvv`: One of the eight primary parameter types with a 4-bit value parameter.
-- `01tt_vvvv`: One of the four extended value types with a 4-bit value parameter.
+- `01tt_vvvv`: One of the four extended parameter types with a 4-bit value parameter.
 - `001?_????`: Reserved (32 types).
 - `0001_tttt`: One of the 32 standard types without value-parameter.
 The first 16 are scalars, the last 16 are complex objects.

-Therefore, the type-byte allows 12 **value-types** with a 4-bit parameter, 32 **standard-types**, and reserves up to 32 types for future extension.
+Therefore, the type-byte allows 12 **parameter-types** with a 4-bit parameter, 32 **standard-types**, and reserves up to 32 types for future extension.

 JBON values are always copy-on-write, that means, every modification requires to copy the object.
 Therefore, all JBONs are immutable.
 Reading in a JBON requires a cursor that can be used to move through JBON tree.